-The Division of Engineering and Water Resources was established in 1981 to help characterize the water resources on the Flathead Indian Reservation.
-Throughout the years the Division of Engineering and Water Resources has been the lead technical agency on providing quality-assured data to support ongoing efforts to protect Tribal water rights and local water resources.
-The Division of Engineering and Water Resources currently employs three professional hydrologists, a data management hydrologist, a chief of field operations, and three full-time hydrographers.
+The Water Resources program was established in 1981 to help characterize the water resources on the Flathead Indian Reservation.
+Throughout the years the Water Resources Program has been the lead technical agency on providing quality-assured data to support ongoing efforts to protect Tribal water rights and local water resources.
+The Water Resources Program currently employs two professional hydrologists, a data management hydrologist, a chief of field operations, and four full-time hydrographers.

 “Mission Statement: To preserve, protect, and enhance water resources of the Flathead Reservation for future generations.”

-The Division of Engineering and Water Resources conducts a surface water measurement program consisting of over 80 water measurement gages.
+The Water Resources conducts a surface water measurement program consisting of over 80 real-time water measurement gages.
 Program staff work to quantify and characterize water resources on the Reservation.
-In addition, the Division of Engineering and Water Resources also provides technical support to CSKT Natural Resource Department staff as well as Tribal, Federal, and local partner agencies.
+In addition, the Water Resources Program also provides technical support to CSKT Natural Resource Department staff as well as Tribal, Federal, and local partner agencies.

 Available Division of Engineering and Water Resources Projects